 Medical experts classify burns based on the extent of tissue damage:

-According to the American Burn Association, one million people in the United States receive burn injury treatment each year.
-The annual number of hospital admissions for burn patients reaches 32,540.
-Home incidents generate the most burn cases (73%) and workplace incidents account for 8% of burn cases.
+As reported by the American Burn Association, approximately one million individuals in the United States seek treatment for burn injuries annually.
+Each year, the total hospital admissions for burn victims reaches 32,540.
+Most burn cases (73%) happen at home.
+Incidents at work make up 8% of all burn cases.

 - Open flames